signalfx/signalfx-agent/docs/advanced-install-options.md

     See [Privileges](#privileges) for information on the capabilities the Smart Agent requires.

-4.Run the Smart Agent by invoking the archive path:
+4. Run the Smart Agent by invoking the archive path:

 ```sh
  signalfx-agent/bin/signalfx-agent -config <path to config.yaml>